 In 1984, following the report of the Advisory Committee on Agricultural Education (McDowell Committee), the College was separated from the town school and renamed Cunderdin Agricultural College.

 A further 445 hectares adjoining the College was purchased by the College in 1996.
 Known as Baxter’s land, the purchase brought the total land available to the College to 1,585 hectares.
 In 2000 the College purchased a further 529 hectares from Fiegerts.
-The total farm area is now 2,114 hectares, with 1,347 hectares arable.
+In 2016 the College was successful in securing an additional 1,100 ha of arable land that included the Symes and Jenzen blocks.
+The College now has a total of 4,063 ha of which 2,516 ha is arable. $1.7 million in funding was sourced from Royalties for Regions with the Department of Education supporting the remaining funding required.

 A new Design and Technology Centre to cater for the workshop needs of students was completed in February 1996.
 Also completed in the same month was the extensive Student Recreation Centre.
 Students now enjoy the benefits of indoor basketball, volleyball, badminton, table tennis and pool.
 The building also has a weights area, conference room, computer laboratory and a canteen/café area.
 All these areas were air conditioned in 2002.